 Notify Medical Aid as required (ground or air ambulance) and provide/request the following: Your name and location (GPS coordinates if appropriate based on location).
 Description of injuries and assistance required.
 Mechanism of injuries.
 What response is coming and when.
 Situational awareness to responders including description of hazards in the area.
 Directions to your location.
-Stay on the line until you receive clearance to hang up.
-A crew vehicle should be sent to the nearest road crossing to await and direct incoming medic.
-When the medic(s) arrive on site, they will assume assessment and treatment.
-Crew first aiders should continue to support and help the situation by supporting the medic(s).
 The patient may be loaded into the emergency transport vehicle and taken to a landing zone to meet with an incoming helicopter, intercepting ambulance or directly to hospital.
 For injury or medical evacuation, notify the next of kin as to status and hospital that will receive the injured (prepared statement).
-All fatality reporting through Police. Ш Ensure the incident site is not disturbed for any required investigations. the ork at the scene of an injury or fatality may not be resumed until permission has been obtained from Medical Examiner's Office, the police, and appropriate provincial Occupational Health and Safety partment.
-7.7 7.2.1 Air Ambulance Activation er to District/System Plan(s), as applicable, for established air ambulance activation information and ections.
+All fatality reporting through Police.
+Ensure the incident site is not disturbed for any required investigations. the ork at the scene of an injury or fatality may not be resumed until permission has been obtained from Medical Examiner's Office, the police, and appropriate provincial Occupational Health and Safety partment.
+7.7 7.2.1 Air Ambulance Activation fer to District/System Plan(s), as applicable, for established air ambulance activation information and ections.
 7.7 7.3 Motor Vehicle Accident (MVA) veh s is a general guideline for any motor vehicle collision involving company personnel, company nicles, or company operated roads.
 Initial On-Site Actions Move the vehicle out of the traveled roadway, if it is clear, safe and legal.
 Turn off the ignitions of the cars involved, if safe to do so.
 Turn on your emergency flashers.
 Secure the area and make sure that people are not out in traffic (in harm's way) to prevent potential additional accidents.
 Mark the scene of the accident with flares or reflective triangles.
 Notify your Supervisor/Field Office/Plant of the accident before going to investigate the possibility of injuries.
 Request any other Pembina or contract vehicles in the area be sent to assist and set up roadblocks if necessary.
 If safe to do so, make a first aid check of all persons involved in the accident.
 Conduct first aid within qualification limits until a health care professional takes over.
 If a person is unconscious or complains of neck or back pain, it is best not to move them until qualified medical personnel arrive.
 DO NOT move victims with possible spine or neck injuries unless a fire or other hazard is present.
 Do not attempt a rescue if it requires you to endanger your own life.

-Ш If the vehicle is transporting any kind of product, a fire or toxic atmosphere could occur.
+If the vehicle is transporting any kind of product, a fire or toxic atmosphere could occur.
 Pay attention to fuel leaks and possible ignition sources.
 Conduct ongoing hazard assessments and adjust response actions accordingly.
 Exchange insurance information with any other parties involved in the collision.
 Obtain the names and contact information of any witnesses to the collision.
 If possible, make a quick diagram of where the vehicle occupants were seated and indicate the vehicles' direction of travel and lane.
 Also note the date, time and weather conditions.
 If possible, get a copy of the police report of the accident.
 If a fatality has occurred do not move the victim; leave the accident scene undisturbed for investigation by the Police.